mgoddard/medical-data-demo/README.md

-# medical-data-demo
-Demo of CockroachDB, OpenShift, and Cloudera within the context of clinical medical data
+# Demo of CockroachDB, OpenShift, and Cloudera within the context of clinical medical data